wesgarland/niim/CONTRIBUTING.md

 🎉🏅 Thanks for helping us improve this project! 🙏

 99% of the code in this repository is from the node-inspect project.
-If you want to improve the node inspector in general, contribute to that project; if your changes are picked up by the mainline, we will eventually merge them in.
+If you want to improve the node debugger in general, contribute to that project; if your changes are picked up by the mainline, we will eventually merge them in.
 The document below tells you how to do that.